hyperspy/hyperspy/doc/user_guide/eds.rst

     └── xray_lines = ['Fe_Ka', 'Pt_La']

 The following methods are either called "set" or "add".

-When "set" methods erases all previously defined values, the "add" methods add the values to the previously defined values.
+* "set" methods overwrite previously defined values
+* "add" methods add to the previously defined values

 Elements
 ^^^^^^^^

-The elements present in the sample can be defined with the :py:meth:`~._signals.eds.EDSSpectrum.set_elements`  and :py:meth:`~._signals.eds.EDSSpectrum.add_elements` methods.
+The elements present in the sample can be defined using the :py:meth:`~._signals.eds.EDSSpectrum.set_elements`  and :py:meth:`~._signals.eds.EDSSpectrum.add_elements` methods.
 Only element abbreviations are accepted: